warmist/OpusArcania/README.md

 OpusArcania
 ===========

 A dfhack mod about magic.
+Needs "DFHack 0.34.11 r3" to work.

 Installation
 ============

-Put all files from raws to raws except for entity patch.txt.
-Copy from it to your entity of choice.
-All other files to hack/scripts/OpusArcania.
+Drop this directory into hack/scripts.
+Run "OpusArcania/install -i" and generate a new world.
+Each time you want to play it run "OpusArcania/init".